-The activity The individual The activity leader The environment Access to first aid External factors 12345 12345 12345 12345 12 12345 12345 1.
-Within the everyday Very experienced - Experienced and qualified Urban or rural hazards that hat First aid emergency Weather appropriate to experience of the appropriate level of at the appropriate level are predictable support - staff the activity, any change will individual. competency qualifications at have no adverse effect on appropriate level the group 2.
+The activity The individual The activity leader o first aid External factors 1.
+Within the everyday Very experienced - Experienced and qualified Urban or rural hazards that First aid emergency Weather appropriate to experience of the annronriate level of at the appropriate level are predictable the activity any change will individual. competency , , qualifications at have no adverse effect on appropriate level the group 2.
 Outside the everyday Regular exposure to the Minimal qualifications, Urban and rural hazards First aid and emergency Weather appropriate to experience of the activity.
 An adequate level regular participant that change quickly support; staff minimally the activity; any change will individual but the tasks of competency qualified in first aid have minimal effect, but have familiar aspects will not affect safety 3.
-Outside the everyday Experience at a Minimal qualifications, Industrial First aid and emergency Weather change could lead experience of the recreational level, some recreational participant Overnight stays support - staff unqualified d to problems if the group is individual but competency competency in first aid not adequately prepared has been achieved in by training or equipment training 4.
-Outside the everyday Some experience at an Some experience as a Close proximity to water, r, No first aid and emergency y Weather change could lead experience of the introductory level leader; limited or cliffs or other dangerous support readily available to serious problems if the individual but training has No competency recreational participant topographical feature Staff appropriately group has not achieved a been given qualified in first aid level of competency in the activity or is not adequately equipped.
-5. Outside the experience of Absolute novice, no No experience of the Travel to other countries. s.
-No first aid and emergency Weather change could the individual with no experience of the activity activity in a leader capacity, Areas classified by NGBs as as support readily available have serious repercussions similar aspect training etc. and/or has special needs some experience as a advanced, eg. sea, Staff inappropriately for the group participant wilderness areas etc. qualified or not qualified in first aid
+Outside the everyday Experience at a Minimal qualifications, Industrial First aid and emergency Weather change could lead experience of the recreational level, some recreational participant Overnight stays support - staff unqualified to problems if the group is individual but competency competency in first aid not adequately prepared has been achieved in by training or equipment training 4.
+Outside the everyday Some experience at an Some experience as a Close proximity to water, No first aid and emergency Weather change could lead experience of the introductory level leader; limited or cliffs or other dangerous support readily available to serious problems if the individual but training has No competency recreational participant topographical feature Staff appropriately group has not achieved a been given qualified in first aid level of competency in the activity or is not adequately equipped.
+5. Outside the experience of Absolute novice, no No experience of the Travel to other countries.
+No first aid and emergency Weather change could the individual with no experience of the activity activity in a leader capacity, Areas classified by NGBs as support readily available have serious repercussions similar aspect training etc. and/or has special needs some experience as a advanced, eg. sea, Staff inappropriately for the group participant wilderness areas etc. qualified or not qualified in first aid

-Risk Assessment Grading School: Visit to: Assessment - insert score 6-10 Low Risk Name of party leader: 11-19 Medium Risk 20-25 High Risk
+Risk Assessment Grading School: Visit to: Assessment - insert score 6-10 Low Risk Name of party leader: 11-19 Medium Risk 20-25 High Risk Date of risk assessment: